BetonQuest/BetonQuest/docs/index.md

       Sorry, your browser doesn't support embedded videos.
     </video>

-* Questers can make use of BetonQuests notifyIO system that provides access to all of Minecafts GUI elements to display notifications.
+* Questers can make use of BetonQuests notifyIO system that provides access to all of Minecraft's GUI elements to display notifications.

 * Provide NPC conversations in any language.
 Each player can set his own language which means that - if translated - all